 I am a proud Houstonian.
 I have lived in this district nearly all my life, and have made my home and built my career here.

-I am proud that my work as a lawyer has led to recognition as one of the Best Lawyers in America, Texas SuperLawyers, and other professional accolades.
-But I am most proud that my work has helped improve the lives of many people in this community.
+Throughout my career, I have had the privilege of representing Houstonians from diverse backgrounds who face difficult issues every day.
+They work in oilfields, hospitals, boardrooms, and small businesses.
+I am proud that my work as a lawyer led to recognition as one of the Best Lawyers in America, Texas SuperLawyers, and other professional accolades.
+But I am most proud that my work helped improve the lives of many people in this community.

 I hope you will join me.
 Together, we can do anything.